 The native token of the platform, JCR, will be required to create and execute smart contracts on the platform.
 As an essential part of the platform, JCR tokens will increase in value proportionate with the platform’s growth.
 In total, 35 million JCR will be minted, thus bringing stability in the value of the token for investors.

 During the crowdsale that ends January 31, 2018, investors will be able to buy JCR tokens at $1 each.
 The hard cap for the project is $26.6 million.
 Jincor thus aims to raise about $27 million in total to fund its development, marketing, and other needs of the project.
-By participating in the crowdsale, investors will help bring blockchain technology to the business mainstream and get ahold of tokens of a promising project at a discount.
+By participating in the crowdsale, investors will help bring blockchain technology to the business mainstream and get ahold of tokens of a promising project.

 *I am receiving Jincor tokens for the growth of the community.